-Whether he’s been slowly transitioning from breast milk or formula to gradually lumpier purees, or he jumped headfirst into finger foods, now that he has a few more teeth, he is probably ready to start to explore a whole new range of different foods – whether he knows it yet or not.
+Whether they're been slowly transitioning from breast milk or formula to gradually lumpier purees, or they jumped headfirst into finger foods, now that they have a few more teeth, they are probably ready to start to explore a whole new range of different foods – whether they know it yet or not.
 As always, when introducing Baby to new foods, it’s important to take extra care introducing common allergens like peanuts, tree nuts, eggs, dairy, and seafood.
 Don’t hesitate to check in with your healthcare provider about a strategy for introducing common allergens.
-Other than that, though, the sky is the limit and the more new tastes, smells, textures, spices you can get Baby to try, the better a chance he has of developing broad, adventurous tastes in food.
+Other than that, though, the sky is the limit and the more new tastes, smells, textures, spices you can get Baby to try, the better a chance they have of developing broad, adventurous tastes in food.

 There’s no one right way to raise a bold eater, but there are different strategies that can be helpful in every step of eating, from grocery shopping to preparing meals to sitting around the table.